EricYangXD/ericyangxd.github.io/docs/handbook/Android/Android.md

     // reflection API and ViewBinding.inflate are used under the hood private val viewBinding: ProfileBinding by viewBinding(createMethod = CreateMethod.INFLATE)

-    // no reflection API is used under the hood private val viewBinding by viewBinding(ProfileBinding::bind) }
+    // no reflection API is used under the hood，在viewBinding()需要传参 private val viewBinding by viewBinding(ProfileBinding::bind) }
 class ProfileActivity : AppCompatActivity(R.layout.profile) {